GlanceCam - IP camera viewer

 • For triggering actions from the optional buttons, you'll need devices that can react to HTTP GET calls.

-• To work over the Internet, you'll need a static public IP address or a dynamic DNS service, to configure port forwarding for each camera and, optionally, for the action buttons; I recommend to start testing in LAN to check compatibility.
+• To work over the Internet, you'll need a static public IP address or a dynamic DNS service and to configure port forwarding; I recommend to start testing in LAN to check compatibility.

-The app and the GlanceCam Pro upgrade are macOS-exclusive: possible future versions for different platforms (iOS, etc.) will require separate purchases/subscriptions not included with this Mac version.
+The app and the GlanceCam Pro upgrade are macOS-exclusive: future versions for different platforms (iOS, etc.) will require separate purchases/subscriptions not included with the Mac version.

 Privacy Policy: https://bit.ly/3nZjYM4